It’s no secret that the blogging community is growing and more people in the world are blogging than ever before.

 1. Find a Niche You Love to Write About

-There’s no right or wrong when it comes to picking your niche – and who says you have to even stick to one?
-(For example, my six-year-old blog KatieKat focuses on my two main passions of fashion and travel.)
-You know what they say: the sky’s the limit!
+Either way, there’s no right or wrong when it comes to picking your niche – and who says you have to even stick to one?
+(For example, my other blog KatieKat focuses on my two main passions of fashion and travel.)

 2. Brainstorm Ideas for Posts

-Finding your niche might be half the battle when it comes to how to start a blog; however, alongside your niche, you need to think of actual topics for blog posts.
+Finding your niche might be half the battle when it comes to how to start a blog.
+However, alongside your niche, you need to be able to continuously come up with blog post topics.

 4. Choose Your Platform Wisely

 It’s really up to you to decide which one best suits your needs.
-Nevertheless, if you want to blog for business purposes and have a set goal in mind to monetize your blog or you want to use it to showcase a portfolio for your chosen career path, then I highly recommend self-hosting via WordPress.
+Nevertheless, if you want to blog for business purposes and have a set goal in mind to monetize your blog or use it as a portfolio for your chosen career path, then I highly recommend self-hosting via WordPress.

 5. Buy Your Own Domain Name